melzoghbi/PowerBIWorkshop/README.md

     [Lab 4](https://docs.microsoft.com/en-us/azure/power-bi-embedded/power-bi-embedded-get-started-sample)

+## Presentation

+    The workshop presentation that i use to cover Power BI platform capabilities.
+Enjoy!

 Got questions?
-Send it over to me on Twitter: @MostafaElzoghbi
+Send it over to me on Twitter: @MostafaElzoghbi or say hi!